gridwise/webtracking-sdk/readme.md

 E.g. `<div id="map" style="height: 300px; width: 500px"></div>`

-****2. Create onActionReady callback:****
+****2. Create onReady callback:****
-Create a `onActionReady` which will take `action` object as an argument.
-This is a callback which is fired when tracking it initialized.
+Create a `onReady` which will take `trackedActions` object, `action` array and `map` object as arguments.
+This is a callback which is fired when tracking is initialized.

-E.g `var onActionReady =  function(action) { //do anything with action here}`
+E.g `var onReady =  function(trackedActions, actions, map) { //Setup with actions, trackedActions and map here}`

-****3. Create onActionUpdate callback:****
+****3. Create onUpdate callback:****
-Create a `onActionUpdate` which will take `action` object as an argument.
+Create a `onUpdate` which will take `trackedActions` object and `action` array  as arguments.
 This is a callback fired when the `action` object gets updated.
 Use this to update ETA, etc.

-E.g. `var onActionUpdate = function(action) { //do anything with updated action here}`
+E.g. `var onUpdate = function(trackedActions, actions) { //do anything with updated action here}`

 ****4. Call `trackShortCode` function:****
-Call `var track = ht.trackShortCode(shortCode: string, pk: string, trackingOptions: ITrackOption)`. `trackingOptions` is an object with `mapId` as a required field.
-There are other optional fields for customizing the tracking experience. `track` object is of type `TrackAction` (detail in reference section).
+Call `var track = ht.trackShortCode(shortCode: string, pk: string, trackingOptions: ITrackingOptions)`. `trackingOptions` is an object with `mapId` as a required field.
+There are other optional fields for customizing the tracking experience. `track` object is of type `TrackedAction` (detail in reference section).
 This provides additional functionality like obtaining map object, reseting bounds function, etc.

-E.g `var tracking  = ht.trackShortCode("xdBtyxs", "pk_xxxxxxxxxxxxxxxxx", {mapId: "map", onActionReady: onActionReady, onActionUpdate: onActionUpdate})`, where `"xdBtyxs"` is the shortCode, `"pk_xxxxxxxxxxxxxxxxx"` is HyperTrack public key and `onActionReady` and `onActionUpdate` are callbacks for `ready` and `update` events.
+E.g `var tracking  = ht.trackShortCode("xdBtyxs", "pk_xxxxxxxxxxxxxxxxx", {mapId: "map", onReady: handleOnReady, onUpdate: handleOnUpdate})`, where `"xdBtyxs"` is the shortCode, `"pk_xxxxxxxxxxxxxxxxx"` is HyperTrack public key and `handleOnReady` and `handleOnUpdate` are callbacks for `ready` and `update` events.

 ### References
 #### Interfaces

 1. `ITrackingOption`: Options that is passed to the sdk to customize the tracking.
 2. `IAction`: HyperTrack Action object.
-This is passed as `onActionReady` callback passed in the options.
+This is passed to `onReady` and `onUpdate` callbacks.
-3. `TrackAction`: Class which exposes methods to tracking action.
+3. `TrackedAction`: Class which exposes methods to tracking action.
 It also exposes map object and action object.

 ##### Tracking options
 ```
-interface ITrackOption {
+interface ITrackingOptions {
     mapId: string, //id of DOM where map is to be rendered
     mapOptions?: IMapOptions,
     onError?: (error: any) => void,
-    onReady?: (trackAction: TrackAction) => void,
+    onReady?: (trackedActions: ITrackedActions, actions: IAction[], map: google.maps.Map) => void,
-    onActionReady?: (action: IAction) => void,
-    onActionUpdate?: (action: IAction) => void,
+    onUpdate?: (trackedActions: ITrackedActions, actions: IAction[]) => void,
-    onAccountReady?: (subAccount: ISubAccount, action: IAction) => void
+    onAccountReady?: (subAccount: ISubAccount, actions: IAction[]) => void
 }
 ```
 ```
 interface IMapOptions {
     gMapsStyle?: MapTypeStyle[],
     bottomPadding?: number,
+    topPadding?: number,
     vehicleIcon?: CustomVehicleIcon,
-    originLatLng?: [number, number], //optional, to set default map center,
+    originLatLng?: [number, number], //optional, to set default map center
-    showStartPositionMarker?: boolean,
-    showEndPositionMarker?: boolean,
-    polyLineOptions?: GMapsPolyLineOptions
 }
 ```
 ```